 - How does a licence work?

-You can say "patent pending" once you have filed either a provisional or a non-provisional or full patent application in the jurisdiction in which you are distributing these promotional materials.
+You can say patent pending once you have filed either a provisional or a regular patent application in the jurisdiction in which you are distributing these promotional materials.

 - Can I get a tax break by donating my patent?